-Mandatum Life's processes always include internal controls.
-This ensures flawless operations and a high level of customer satisfaction.
+Mandatum Life's processes always include internal controls, which aim at ensuring high quality operations and a high level of customer satisfaction.
 Mandatum Life's Board of Directors has approved a separate Internal Control Policy.

-The head of each unit is responsible for ensuring that the unit's operational risks are identified and that internal control is arranged appropriately, taking into account the risks.
+The heads of business units are responsible for ensuring that the unit's operational risks are identified, and that internal control is arranged appropriately, considering the risks.

-Control measures include sufficient guidelines, result and deviation reports, including monitoring of compliance with risk limits, an approval and authorisation system, assurances and controls.
-Situations in which internal control has failed and operational risks have materialised are always brought to the attention of the Operational Risk Management Committee.
+Key measures of internal control include, among other, sufficient guidelines, result and deviation reports, including monitoring of compliance with risk limits, an approval and authorisation system, assurances and controls.
+Situations in which internal control has failed, and operational risks have materialised are always brought to the attention of the Operational Risk Management Committee.
 The Operational Risk Management Committee must also be notified of so-called near-miss situations.
 The notification must also include the corrective measures that have been made to processes to ensure that a similar incident is not repeated.

-Mandatum Life has several guidelines related to sales, marketing, administration, products, decision-making, communication, etc. These guidelines are continuously available to personnel on the intranet.
+Mandatum Life has several guidelines related to, among other, sales, marketing, administration, products, decision-making, and communication.
+These guidelines are continuously available to personnel on the intranet.

-The principle is that all guidelines concerning the whole consern issued by Sampo plc (until 30.9.2023) and the Board of Directors of Mandatum plc (from 1.10.2023) are approved by the Board of Directors of Mandatum Life.
+The principle is that all guidelines concerning the entire Group issued by the Board of Directors of Mandatum plc are approved by the Board of Directors of Mandatum Life.
 Additionally, the business units draw up their own guidelines based on their operations' needs.

-The efficiency and adequacy of internal control is assessed in connection with a self-assessment of risks, which is carried out regularly.
+The efficiency and adequacy of internal control is assessed in connection with a self-assessment of risk management, which is carried out regularly.